facebookresearch/spdl/docs/source/getting_started/stages.rst

 Preprocessing is where a variety of operations are applied to the items passed from the previous stages.

-You can define processing stage by passing an operator function (callable) to either :py:meth:`~PipelineBuilder.pipe` or :py:meth:`~PipelineBuilder.aggregate` methods.
+You can define processing stage by passing an operator function (callable) to :py:meth:`~PipelineBuilder.pipe`.
+(Also there is :py:meth:`~PipelineBuilder.aggregate` method, which can be used to stack multiple items.)

 The operator can be either async function or synchronous function.
 Either way, the operator must take exactly one argument†, which is an output from the earlier